IshtKumar/Chip-Design-Assignment-by-Isht/README.md

 <img src="https://private-user-images.githubusercontent.com/163589731/313405849-7c190d7b-f48b-43a5-8697-a2271a28e9aa.jpg?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3MTEyNzczMzIsIm5iZiI6MTcxMTI3NzAzMiwicGF0aCI6Ii8xNjM1ODk3MzEvMzEzNDA1ODQ5LTdjMTkwZDdiLWY0OGItNDNhNS04Njk3LWEyMjcxYTI4ZTlhYS5qcGc_WC1BbXotQWxnb3JpdGhtPUFXUzQtSE1BQy1TSEEyNTYmWC1BbXotQ3JlZGVudGlhbD1BS0lBVkNPRFlMU0E1M1BRSzRaQSUyRjIwMjQwMzI0JTJGdXMtZWFzdC0xJTJGczMlMkZhd3M0X3JlcXVlc3QmWC1BbXotRGF0ZT0yMDI0MDMyNFQxMDQzNTJaJlgtQW16LUV4cGlyZXM9MzAwJlgtQW16LVNpZ25hdHVyZT01ZDY1YzcxNjRjODE5OGM4YWY1MTdiZDM3MWI4NmM2MjJlMDI2NjA1YTkxNGRlMzUyYjA2ZWYxM2YyMzFlYzE2JlgtQW16LVNpZ25lZEhlYWRlcnM9aG9zdCZhY3Rvcl9pZD0wJmtleV9pZD0wJnJlcG9faWQ9MCJ9.W6HB2uD0Ume3Vz1m5Dfl4sjUI8e5Yn9zUTAxdhkN_pY">

-This is an Arduino Leonardo microcontroller board based on the ATmega32u4.
+The above image is an Arduino Leonardo microcontroller board based on the ATmega32u4.
 It has 20 digital input/output pins (of which 7 can be used as PWM outputs and 12 as analog inputs), a 16 MHz crystal oscillator, a micro USB connection, a power jack, an ICSP header, and a reset button.These boards operate at 5 volts.
 The yellow circled part ( the processor) is what we will be discussing about.

 <img src="https://private-user-images.githubusercontent.com/163589731/313406180-c3176cb9-34db-4581-a858-aeab397be237.jpg?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3MTEyNzczMzIsIm5iZiI6MTcxMTI3NzAzMiwicGF0aCI6Ii8xNjM1ODk3MzEvMzEzNDA2MTgwLWMzMTc2Y2I5LTM0ZGItNDU4MS1hODU4LWFlYWIzOTdiZTIzNy5qcGc_WC1BbXotQWxnb3JpdGhtPUFXUzQtSE1BQy1TSEEyNTYmWC1BbXotQ3JlZGVudGlhbD1BS0lBVkNPRFlMU0E1M1BRSzRaQSUyRjIwMjQwMzI0JTJGdXMtZWFzdC0xJTJGczMlMkZhd3M0X3JlcXVlc3QmWC1BbXotRGF0ZT0yMDI0MDMyNFQxMDQzNTJaJlgtQW16LUV4cGlyZXM9MzAwJlgtQW16LVNpZ25hdHVyZT1iNTM2ZDNlMTI1NmQ5Nzc1NmM3ZDc4ZTBlMTQ0Yjc4MDU2MGRmYzU1ODQ2YjJjYzRiOGRhZTQ3ZjQ1ZjQ5ZjVmJlgtQW16LVNpZ25lZEhlYWRlcnM9aG9zdCZhY3Rvcl9pZD0wJmtleV9pZD0wJnJlcG9faWQ9MCJ9.Jy-Kwjjrk6gq-GkyeHzokbDgLj9OM_TYcno9xPgtHo0">

+Source - Videos provided from the VSD platform made accessible to me by Kunal sir and the sessions conducted by Sudarshan Sir.

-This picture describes about the processor/SoC or system-on a-chip (which we had seen in the above picture).
+The above image describes about the processor/SoC or system-on a-chip (which we had seen in the above picture).

-The below picture is called as an integrated circuit and in.
+The below picture is called as an integrated circuit package (named the 'QFN-48 package') and inside it is the chip.
+A package is a metal, plastic, glass, or ceramic casing containing one or more discrete semiconductor devices or integrated circuits.
 The package provides the mechanical and electrical interface between the chip and the printed board, as well as protecting the chip and helping heat dissipation.

 ![Arduino Leonardo Package](https://github.com/IshtKumar/Chip-Design-Assignment-by-Isht/assets/164362610/c4563165-ba06-4aa2-9de8-2f20f0d290b3)

+Source - Videos provided from the VSD platform made accessible to me by Kunal sir and the sessions conducted by Sudarshan Sir.

+The abbreviation QFN stands for quad flat no-lead package.
+A QFN-48 package is a particular type of Integrated Circuit pakage with 48 electrical connections.

 ![Package](https://github.com/IshtKumar/Chip-Design-Assignment-by-Isht/assets/164362610/798b38d6-07b1-40ff-95e6-2fff9ec8dda5)

+Source - Videos provided from the VSD platform made accessible to me by Kunal sir and the sessions conducted by Sudarshan Sir.

 ![Components](https://github.com/IshtKumar/Chip-Design-Assignment-by-Isht/assets/164362610/54f13488-a99c-49bf-a1c3-345aef675f34)

+Source - Videos provided from the VSD platform made accessible to me by Kunal sir and the sessions conducted by Sudarshan Sir.